University of Chile School of Law, Santiago

 Course loads will vary from student to student.
 HLS students may receive a total of 10 to 12 ungraded classroom credits in relation to work done through the semester abroad program.
 Please see Academic Requirements for more information about course requirements and how semester abroad credits are calculated.

-Nearly all courses offered at the University of Chile are in Spanish.
-HLS students interested in spending a semester at the Law School are expected to have a level of Spanish fluency that will enable them to perform well in class and on exams.
-Prior to study abroad, HLS students may improve their language proficiency and receive credit for foreign language courses at Harvard College in accordance with the HLS cross registration policy.
-Students may also find it helpful to arrive in Chile early for language acclimation and/or to take an intensive language training course before law classes begin.
-Programs of this nature are offered through the DRCLAS, as mentioned above.
+Nearly all courses at the University of Chile are offered in Spanish.
+HLS students interested in spending a semester at the School of Law are expected to have a level of Spanish fluency that will enable them to perform well in class and on exams.

 The academic year at the University of Chile is divided into two semesters.
-The first begins at the beginning of March and runs through mid-July.
-The second semester begins at the beginning of August and finishes in mid-December.
-The most recent available academic calendar is posted on the school’s website.
+The first semester runs from the beginning of March through mid-July, and the second semester runs from the beginning of August through in mid-December.
+The academic calendar is posted on the school’s website.

-Students interested in the University of Chile exchange program should follow the Semester Abroad application process described on the Semester Abroad Eligibility and Application page.
+Students interested in the University of Chile exchange program should follow the HLS Semester Abroad application process described on the Semester Abroad Eligibility and Application page.

 Students approved by the HLS Study Abroad Committee will also be asked to complete the University of Chile application form.
 HLS will provide more information about this process to students nominated to study at the University of Chile.